 OSIRIS-APEX

-After making history as the first U.S. mission to bring a piece of an asteroid back to Earth, OSIRIS-REx will continue on as OSIRIS-APEX.
-The new mission will bring the spacecraft to a different kind of asteroid to enrich our understanding of the solar system and potentially hazardous asteroids even further.
+After making history as the first U.S. mission to bring a piece of an asteroid back to Earth, the OSIRIS-REx mission has transitioned to OSIRIS-APEX.
+The spacecraft is now scheduled to rendezvous with a stony asteroid called Apophis, which is thought to be very different from the OSIRIS-REx target Bennu.
+Scientists hope to further enrich our understanding of the solar system and potentially hazardous asteroids.

 Electronic press kit